stoneface86/libtrackerboy/README.md

  - Add a `<version>.md` page to the `_releases` directory
    - `version` is the tag name of the release (ie `v1.0.0`)
-   -  the front matter must have a `date` and `version` field, use the release layout for the page.
+   -  the front matter must have a `date` and `title` field, use the release layout for the page.
+Set `title` to `version`, and `date` to the date of the release as specified in CHANGELOG.md
-   - The page's content should be the changes for that version from CHANGELOG.md
+   - The page's content should be the changes for that version in CHANGELOG.md
  - Add the generated documentation for this release to `docs/<version>/`
  - Add an `index.html` page with no content to `docs/<version>` with `layout: docs_redirect` in the front matter.